tomgxz/Kraken/REPORT.md

   - The operating system used on the server should be able to run Python alongside other software listed below.
   - Python - it will need to be able to run Python in order to host the website builder.
   - A file structure system to store the code and assets for the website builder.
-  - A database or file structure system to manage and store the data and media uploaded by the users to the CMS.
+  - A database or file structure system to manage and store the data and media users upload to the CMS.
   - Firewall software to monitor incoming and outgoing traffic and stop potential threats from corrupting the system.
   - Load balancer software may be required when the user base increases to manage server resources and route traffic to available servers.